tylunel/pvpumpingsystem/docs/source/installation.rst

 - pvpumpingsystem:

-Once you have Anaconda and git installed, open the command line interface 'Anaconda prompt', change directory to the one you want to install pvpumpingsystem in, and type in:
+Once you have Anaconda and git installed, open a command line interface ('Anaconda Prompt' on Windows, terminal in Linux and macOS), change directory to the one you want to install pvpumpingsystem in, and type:

 ```
 pip install -e git+https://github.com/tylunel/pvpumpingsystem#egg=pvpumpingsystem